startlingadama/jenkens-automation/README.md

 ### What we do:

-- Jenkins to build image
+- Jenkins to build image(Dockerfile)